-STANDARD (a) Non-commercial drivers with

-(i) isolated first degree AV block

-(ii) isolated right bundle branch block (RBBB), or

-(iii) isolated left anterior or posterior fascicular block

-are eligible for a licence

-(b) Non-commercial drivers with

-(i) left bundle branch block (LBBB)

-(ii) bifascicular block

-(iii) second degree AV block/Mobitz I

-(iv) first degree AV block + bifascicular block, or (v) congenital third degree AV block

-are eligible for a licence if

-they have had no associated impaired level of

-consciousness

-(c) Non-commercial drivers with

-(i) second degree AV block; Mobitz II (distal AV block)

-(ii) alternating LBBB and RBBB, or

-(iii) acquired third degree AV block

-are not eligible for a licence

-Conditions for maintaining licence None

-Reassessment Every 5 years or as per routine, whichever is more frequent

-More frequently at the discretion of the authority

-, ,

-Information from The specific nature of the atrioventricular or intraventricular

-health care providers block

-Where the driver has

-left bundle branch block (LBBB)

-bifascicular block

-second degree AV block/Mobitz I

-first degree AV block + bifascicular block, or

-congenital third degree AV block
+STANDARD (a) Drivers with REVISED (i) isolated first degree AV block (ii) isolated right bundle branch block (RBBB) (iii) isolated left anterior or posterior fascicular block (iv) left bundle branch block (LBBB) (v) bifascicular block (vi) second-degree AV block/Mobitz I (vii) first-degree AV block + bifascicular block, or (viii) congenital third-degree AV block are eligible for all classes of licence if They have had no associated impaired level of consciousness If impaired level of consciousness occurred, disqualified until appropriate cardiac implantable electronic device therapy. (b) Drivers with (i) second degree AV block; Mobitz II (distal AV block)(ii) alternating LBBB and RBBB, or(iii) acquired third degree AV block are not eligible for all classes of licence until appropriate pacemaker therapy is in place.
+Conditions for maintaining licence None None Every 5 years or as per routine, whichever is more frequent maintaining licence maintaining licence Every 5 years or as per routine, whichever is more frequent Reassessment Information from Every 5 years or as per routine, whichever is more frequent More frequently at the discretion of the authority The specific nature of the atrioventricular or intraventricular Reassessment Information from Every 5 years or as per routine, whichever is more frequent More frequently at the discretion of the authority The specific nature of the atrioventricular or intraventricular block Where the driver has left bundle branch block (LBBB) bifascicular block second degree AV block/Mobitz I first degree AV block + bifascicular block, or congenital third degree AV block Reassessment Information from Every 5 years or as per routine, whichever is more frequent More frequently at the discretion of the authority The specific nature of the atrioventricular or intraventricular block Where the driver has left bundle branch block (LBBB) bifascicular block second degree AV block/Mobitz I first degree AV block + bifascicular block, or